-I am pleased to welcome you to this Act2 report to the 17th Assembly.
+Welcome to this Act2 report to the 17th Assembly.

 The title of this report comes from the Basis of Union which affirms that the Church "has the gift of the Spirit in order that it may not lose the way".
 The Holy Spirit is a disturbing gift at times.
 It is an unsettling presence in our comfort and apathy, nudging us to take notice of both pain and joy and calling us to lives of creativity and courage.

-Over these last 18 months I have joined the Act2 team in their travels around the country and I have seen the Spirit at work many times.
-The Spirit was there in the faithful discernment of our councils and members.
-It was there as people shared honestly about their hopes and fears for the future.
-It was there in push back and criticism, nudging us to reshape our direction.
-It was there as the Act2 team wrestled with a way forward that is true to the discernment of the Church.
+I have seen the Spirit moving many times in the work of the Act2 Project.
+It was there in the faithful discernment of our councils and members.
+It was there as people shared honestly about their hopes and fears.
+It was there in feedback which caused us to reshape our direction.
+It was there as the Act2 team wrestled with a way forward that was true to the discernment of the Church.